Takshil-Kunadia/notion2wp/README.md

 ### Notion API

-Notion2WP communicates with the Notion API to fetch your workspace content.
+Sync Content From Notion communicates with the Notion API to fetch your workspace content.

 **Service Details:**
 - **Service Name:** Notion API